European Champion Clubs' Cup: Clubs awarded the trophy permanently

 Prior to 2008-09, a club whose Champions League title was not a fifth overall or third consecutive win kept the real trophy for ten months after their victory and received a scaled-down replica to keep permanently.
+Since 2009, the real trophy remains in UEFA's custody at all times.
+The winning club receives a full-size replica trophy, the Champions League winners trophy, with their name engraved on it.

 Multiple-winner badge

 Marco Asensio in 2018.
 The left sleeve of his shirt prominently displays Real Madrid's multiple-winner badge (13).

 Erling Haaland in 2023.
 The right sleeve of his shirt displays Manchester City's title-holder badge.

 The "multiple-winner badge", sometimes called "badge of honour", was introduced for the start of the 2000–01 competition for clubs that kept the trophy permanently.
 The badge is worn on the left sleeve of the team's shirt during Champions League matches.
 The original badge was a blue oval on which was an outline of the current trophy in white, overlaid with part of the Champions League starball logo.
 Above the trophy was the number of titles won by the club.
 At the start of 2012–13 competition, the badge became grey with a new design, which was used until the end of the 2020–21 season.

 Starting with 2021–22, UEFA abolished the badge's use on the left sleeve, allowing for sleeve sponsors, and incorporated the badge into the regular "Starball Badge", with the number of victories placed on top of the middle star.
 Other teams wear the same badge but without any numbers.
 Additionally, title holders with three consecutive or five overall wins have their number of victories etched onto the title-holder badge, with the starball scrapped, while holders that do not have a right to wear the multiple-winner badge sport an empty grey title-holder badge.

-Although the trophy is no longer given to a team that wins a fifth overall or third consecutive title, the multiple-winner badge is still awarded to such clubs.
+Although the real trophy is no longer given to a team that wins a fifth overall or third consecutive title, the multiple-winner badge is still awarded to such clubs.

 Six teams have won five overall or three consecutive titles, and thus can wear the multiple-winner badge: